Credential: Ontario College CertificateProgram Code: 07741Length: 2 semestersProgram Starting Between:

 The program is designed in collaboration with industry, ensuring you are learning current and relevant material.
 In this program, you will learn:

-Two work placements for the program take place in Toronto and the Greater Toronto Area (GTA).
-In semester one, the practicum is completed in a controlled lab environment for six hours per week.
+Two work placements take place in Toronto and the Greater Toronto Area (GTA).
+In Semester 1, the practicum is completed in a controlled lab environment for six hours per week.
 This practicum is fully supervised by one instructor per group of approximately ten students.
-In semester two, the practicum is completed at a variety of agencies and facilities.
+In Semester 2, the practicum is completed at a variety of agencies and facilities.

-The semester two practicum is divided into two rotations over the 15 weeks: 160 hours in a long-term care facility and 120 hours in a community agency.
+The Semester 2 practicum is divided into two rotations over the 15 weeks: 160 hours in a long-term care facility and 120 hours in a community agency.
 Hours and number of days per week vary depending on the type of facility and shifts assigned; most range from six to eight hours per day or evening.
 Students begin placement in the first week of January.

 Find out why Humber's PSW students are learning basics cooking skills.

 Be part of the culturally diverse student population of Humber.
 The average age of students at Humber is 26 years old, but students range from recent high school graduates to students with children of high school age.
 There will always be students just like you with similar experiences and goals.

 Humber maintains strong partnerships within the community – and is the preferred choice by many agencies and facilities because of The School of Health Sciences reputation.

 Being a personal support worker means you need to look and act like a professional.
 Our industry partners share what they look for in an employee and what professionalism means to them.

 Humber is a leading-edge facility in every respect.
 Fully equipped labs use simulation mannequins to prepare you for the workplace by exposing you to real life scenarios you might encounter in the workplace.